Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 If damages to the unit or building occur during your tenancy, the landlord is required to go through the Landlord and Tenant Board to seek payment.
 In this instance, an adjudicator will determine how much is owed.

-How much is the rent deposit in Ontario?
+How much is the Ontario rent deposit?

 Under Ontario’s Residential Tenancies Act, the maximum amount landlords can request for a rent deposit in the province is one full month’s rent or the rent cost for one rental period.